-With relaxers comes great responsibility.
+- With relaxers comes great responsibility.
 It’s because the hair is chemically processed that it needs special post-treatment.

-The hair needs to stay well oiled and moisturized to prevent breakage.
-Curls, flat ironed styles, weaves, waves, etc should be worn with relaxers.
+- The hair needs to stay well-oiled and moisturized to prevent breakage.
+Curls, flat ironed styles, weaves, waves, etc. should be worn with relaxers.

-Braiding relaxed hair will only cause excessive breakage because the hair is already fragile.
+- Braiding relaxed hair will only cause excessive breakage because the hair is already fragile.
 Once the relaxer wears off, normally after six weeks, a “touch-up” is needed.

-A touch-up is when a relaxer is applied to the roots of the hair because the natural curl pattern starts to grow in.
+- A touch-up is when a relaxer is applied to the roots of the hair because the natural curl pattern starts to grow in.
 Relaxers are a temporary fix.

-Reapplying relaxers regularly is what causes damage overtime.
+- Reapplying relaxers regularly is what causes damage over time.
 Your hair thins out and can eventually break off.

-Some relaxer applications can permanently burn your hair follicles to where your hair won't ever grow again.
+- Some relaxer applications can permanently burn your hair follicles to where your hair won't ever grow again.

 I've read articles and have seen videos of relaxers gone wrong.
 Relaxers weaken your hair over time.
 They can cause split ends and hair fall-out.

-Ways To Transition
+Ways to Transition

+The first step to transitioning from relaxed to natural hair is to prepare yourself to accept your hair in its natural state.
 It may be your first time as it was mine, and so you have to be ready to love your hair for what it'll be natural.
 The transition from relaxed to natural is more than a hair thing: You have to change your mindset.

+Before we go on, let's quickly throw away the term "good hair."
+Soft and curly hair does not constitute good hair.
+This is a ridiculous hair adjective that African-Americans need to do away with.
 We only segregate and discriminate against ourselves when we do this.
 All hair is good hair as long as you take good care of it.
 This will be your first time seeing your natural hair grade without chemicals, so you have to prepare yourself for this drastic change.

 The Big Chop (also known as BC) is when you cut off all of your hair at once.
 You start with a low hair cut and let your hair grow out.

 The second way to transition is by wearing transition styles.
-This is where you wear braids, plaits, weaves, flexi-curls, or any style that conceals both hair textures as your hair grow out.
+This is where you wear braids, plaits, weaves, flexi-curls, or any style that conceals both hair textures as your hair grows out.
 Instead of jumping in all at once, you take baby steps with the transitioning method.